sergiomrebelo/ldc-repository-example/README.md

     - [Contributing](#contributing)
     - [License](#license)

-## About/Motivation (Optional)
+## About

-Provide a more detailed introduction to your project.
-Explain what it does, why it's important, and any relevant background information.
+Provide a more detailed overview to your project.
+Explain what it does, the motivation, and any relevant background information.
+(Optional)

 ## Getting Started